RocketSoftware/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **BMS editing**

 There are two ways to edit BMS files.
 The first one is to use the basic BMS text editor available in the IDE.
-The other is to use a WYSIWYG version, the Micro Focus BMS Painter, which is available as a separate utility installed with this product.
+The other is to use a WYSIWYG version, the Rocket BMS Painter, which is available as a separate utility installed with this product.

 To open the BMS file in the IDE text view: